In shared usage, if other users are running jobs, you may experience a “waiting time” before your job starts.

 Notes

-The usage status WEB page is not real-time, but is updated once every 5 minutes.
+The usage status web page is not real-time; it is updated once every 5 minutes.
+Also, when maintenance is being performed on compute nodes, they may temporarily appear as “available” nodes.

-About the point system
+About the Point System